-Col. Carol Tschida assumed command from Col. Tony Brown in a ceremony officiated by Brig.
-Gen. Jeffrey Gabbert, commanding general for the Mission and Installation Contracting Command at Joint Base San Antonio-Fort Sam Houston, Texas.
+Col. Doug Ralph took command of the brigade from Col. Jim Craig during a ceremony officiated by Brig.
+Gen. Doug Lowrey, commanding general of the Mission and Installation Contracting Command at Joint Base San Antonio-Fort Sam Houston, Texas.

 Following the passing of colors signifying the command change between the outgoing and incoming leaders, Lowrey outlined three key impacts made by Craig while leading the brigade over the last three years.
 He said they encompassed the trust earned through his unmatched support for mission partners; an ability to build readiness by the admiral response to conduct numerous no-notice missions; and the creation and emphasis of the command’s climate values of ownership and a mentality to win.

 “This is what separates your brigade.
 They are experts at building relationships with supported units, build readiness every day and ensure that they win.
 This is a direct reflection of you as their commander,” Lowrey said.
 “You’ve led your brigade well through some tough missions.
 Be proud of yourself and the brigade you leave behind.”

 Ralph returns to the MICC following his assignment as deputy director of the Army Hypersonic Program Office with the Army Rapid Capabilities and Critical Technologies Office at Huntsville, Alabama.
 He has previously served with the MICC as the director of contracting at Fort Belvoir, Virginia, executive officer for the commanding general, and contracting team leader and operations officer with the 900th Contracting Battalion and MICC-Fort Liberty.

 The MICC commanding general spoke to the value of Ralph’s familiarity with the command and its critical mission.